dAmI110-max/SUKUNA-V1.0/README.md

 Command Prefix: $
 Example: $help, $quote, $joke, $weather Lagos

-> “Let SUKUNA V1.0 handle the work, so you can focus on the fun.”
+> “Let MINATO-MD handle the work, so you can focus on the fun.”